Aif4thah/Dojo-101/Dojo-101-SecOps/Windows-basics.md

 GPO locale (si pas appliqué par GPO) -> Security Options -> Network Security: LAN manager

-## remote desktop:

-mstsc.exe

-## desactiver autorun:

-Method 1
-1.Click Start -> Run type Gpedit.msc and then press ENTER.
-2.Under Computer Configuration, expand Administrative Templates, expand Windows Components, and then click Autoplay Policies.
-3. In the Details pane, double-click Turn off Autoplay.
-4.Click Enabled, and then select All drives in the Turn off Autoplay box to disable Autorun on all drives.
-5.Restart the computer.
-Method 2
-1.Click Start -> Run type Gpedit.msc and then press ENTER.
-2.Under Computer Configuration, expand Administrative Templates, expand Windows Components, and then click Autoplay Policies.
-3.In the Details pane, double-click Default Behavior for AutoRun.
-4.Click Enabled, and then select Do not execute any autorun commands in the Default Autorun behavior box to disable Autorun on all drives.
-5.Restart the computer.

 ## Analyser les performances:

 demarrer -> executer -> perfmon

 ## copier les ACL: